rubygarage/circledge/intro_to_circleci.md

 ### Build Pull Requests From Forked Repositories
 Many open source projects accept PRs from forked repositories.
 Building these PRs is an effective way to catch bugs before manually reviewing changes.

 By default, CircleCI does not build PRs from forked repositories.
-To change this setting, go to the Advanced Settings of your project and set the Build forked pull requests option to On.
+To change this setting, go to the **Advanced Settings** of your project and set the **Build forked pull requests** option to On.

+### Caching
+Caches are isolated based on GitHub Repo for PRs.
+CircleCI uses the GitHub repository-id of the originator of the fork PR to identify the cache.

+- PRs from the same fork repo will share a cache (this includes, as previously stated, that PRs in the master repo share a cache with master).

+- Two PRs in different Fork Repos will have different caches.

+Currently there is no pre-population of caches because this optimization hasn’t made it to the top of the priority list yet.

 ## Steps
 The steps setting in a job should be a list of single key/value pairs, the key of which indicates the step type.
 The value may be either a configuration map or a string (depending on what that type of step requires).
 For example, using a map: